 An Aboriginal grinding groove site has been recorded at Percival Hill, which is a rare and significant heritage site in the ACT.

-The reserve also protects several Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and a number of areas are likely to contain further Aboriginal heritage sites.
+The reserve also protects several other known Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and it is likely that other, as yet unrecorded, sites also occur.

 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 All Aboriginal places and objects in the ACT are protected under the Heritage Act 2004 and must not be disturbed.
 Anyone finding an (unregistered) Aboriginal object or place has an obligation to report it to the Heritage Council.

 With the arrival of pastoral settlers, grazing of sheep began in 1826.
 From 1860 fences were constructed and continuous stocking of sheep commenced in large paddocks.
 From 1920-1925 large old and dead trees were felled for firewood for the Canberra market.
 Some pasture improvement has been undertaken in the area.

 Small areas of endangered Yellow Box-Blakely's Red Gum Grassy Woodland occur in the south-east and north-west of the reserve.

 The steep eastern slopes and ridge-top have previously been planted with mixed eucalypt species.